Successful budgeting tends to depend on two things: careful planning and a steady income. The first, anyone can do. The second may not be so simple.

 A budget is simply a way of figuring out how much money you need to go about your daily life, and arranging things so that you don’t exceed that number.
-No matter your situation, budgeting is a critical part of making sure your finances are sustainable.
-(And it no longer requires a pen and paper: The free LearnVest Money Center and corresponding app will do it for you automatically.)
+Whether you track every penny and every expense, or just keep on eye on a few problem areas, a budget helps you succeed financially.

 For your baseline, include the lowest food cost that is reasonable for your circumstances.
-Plan your grocery expenditures without any extras, like restaurants, coffee shops (unless you must use them to have business meetings or to avoid paying for internet at home), wine or fast-food pit stops.
-If you’ll be couponing and cutting back your food costs, take that into account, but if you know you won’t clip a single square, be realistic about your cost estimates.
-One of the best ways to get an estimate is to track your spending for at least a few weeks to get an idea of how and where you spend.
+Plan your grocery expenditures without any extras, like restaurants, coffee shops (unless you must use them to have business meetings or to avoid paying for internet at home), wine, or fast-food pit stops.
+If you’ll be couponing and cutting back your food costs, take that into account.
+However, if you know you won’t actually clip a single square, be realistic about your cost estimates.
+One of the best ways to get an estimate is to track your spending for a few weeks to get an idea of how much you spend.

 2. Housing and utilities

 For almost everyone, essential expenses include rent or mortgage.
-If you’re responsible for either, or if you house-share, live for free or have a sliding rent arrangement, include your minimum monthly housing cost in your baseline.
-Make sure to include the monthly amount for homeowner’s insurance and property tax bills in your total.
+If you’re responsible for either — even if you house-share, live rent-free, or have a sliding rent arrangement — include your minimum monthly housing cost in your baseline.
+Make sure to include the monthly amount for homeowner’s or renter’s insurance and property tax bills in your total.

-If you live in a geographic region in which heating or air-conditioning is a life essential, include these average monthly bills in your baseline.
-In moderate regions, utility costs are a lifestyle choice — but heat isn’t optional in January in Vermont.
+If you live in a geographic region in which heating or air conditioning is essential, include these average monthly bills in your baseline.
+In moderate regions, utility costs are a lifestyle choice.
+But heat isn’t optional in January in Vermont!

 3. Medical costs

-This step is easy (well … sort of).
-Once you know your monthly baseline expenditures — and thus the paycheck you’ll write to yourself each month — use an online tax calculator to get a rough idea of how much you’ll owe in taxes.
-Add this new number to your baseline costs.
+This step is easy (well… sort of).
+Once you know your monthly baseline expenditures — and thus the paycheck you’ll have write to yourself each month — use an online tax calculator to get a rough idea of how much you’ll owe in taxes.

 To make this plan most effective, you’ll want to set up separate bank accounts.
-Your bank will let you have as many accounts as you need, and if you maintain a minimum balance in all the accounts combined, it should waive fees (just as it would if you maintained a minimum balance in a single account).
+Most banks will let you have as many accounts as you need, and you can often get these accounts without fees.
+Or ask your bank about its policy for maintaining a combined minimum account balance in order to avoid fees.

 1. Business checking